Contractor or Employee in the Philippines? The Label Won’t Save You

 Get a compliant quote in 24 hours

 Tell us the role.
-We'll send back an EOR proposal — salary, statutory costs and our fee on one clear line — within 24 hours.
+We'll send back an EOR proposal — salary, statutory costs and our fee on one clear line — within 24 hours, and your "contractor" question goes away.

 Frequently asked questions